-This past year, we voted to steer our community impact efforts to focus on hunger and women's health and wellness issues.
+We are currently steering our community impact efforts to focus on hunger and women's health and wellness issues.
 Many people aren't aware that our community has been ranked number one in the nation for food hardship.
 In fact, there are seven food deserts in the High Point area making it difficult for our neighbors to secure food.
 As a women's organization we strive to aid women in getting back on their feet and building healthy lives.

-In the 2016-2017 League year our Actives will embrace our mission to support women and children in the community through the creation of partnerships with other nonprofit organizations.
+In the 2019-2020 League year our Actives will embrace our mission to support women and children in the community through the creation of partnerships with other nonprofit organizations.

-What can we do together in the fight against childhood obesity?
-Let’s start by involving kids in a hands-on environment that actually focuses on preparing healthy foods.
 The goal of the Junior Leagues’ Kids in the Kitchen initiative, which is supported by The Association of Junior Leagues International, Inc. and its member Leagues, is to promote child health and wellness by empowering children and youth to make healthy lifestyle choices, therefore preventing obesity and its associated health risks.

 In the 2018-2019 League year, the Junior League of High Point, Inc. partnered with the YWCA of High Point and the Millis Regional Health Education Center to host a program for local schoolchildren aimed at healthy eating and living.